RobinBaines/OOO3/README.md

 SOME SOFTWARE IDEAS:

-1. Inheritance means that an object may be derived from another, often, more abstract object.
+1. Inheritance allows an object may be derived from another, often, more abstract object.
 For example Nida inherits from Dog, Me inherits from Person and Dog and Person both inherit from Animal.
 Inheritance can be thought of as a 'type of' relationship: Nida is a type of Dog and Dog is a type of Animal.
 The convention 'Nida : Dog'  and 'Dog : Animal' is used to represent inheritance in a script.